godaddy/asherah/docs/ROADMAP.md

 We plan for each language implementation of Asherah to undergo periodic security audits.
 As we have progressed from testing internally to releasing the codebase as open source to gather more feedback about the primary use cases we wish to tackle, these plans are currently tentative.
-Right now, our Java, Go and C# implementations have reached our 1.0.0 feature set and we plan to perform a security audit for these in Q4 2020.
+Right now, our Java, Go and C# implementations are nearing the planned 1.0.0 feature set and we plan to perform a security audit for these in Q4 2020.

 Generally, we will target a same- or next-quarter audit as languages hit major version milestones.